EUMETNET/meteogate-documentation/docs/3-publishing-data.md

 #### Topic Hierarchy for Message Publication

 MeteoGate layers on top of WMO WIS 2.0.
 Consequently, data exchange in MeteoGate must comply with WIS 2.0 specifications.
-As described in <<publishing-notifications>>, notification messages must be published to the correct topics.
+As described in [Publishing Notifications ](#publishing-notifications), notification messages must be published to the correct topics.

 Given that WIS 2.0 has hundreds of (meta)data publishers – how do we keep the notifications organised?
 Notifications in WIS 2.0 are published on specific **topics** according to the [WIS2 Topic Hierarchy specification](https://wmo-im.github.io/wis2-topic-hierarchy/standard/wis2-topic-hierarchy-STABLE.html).